NuvolaNetworks/nutus/README.md

 ### Nutus - The Nuvola tus.io Resumable File Uploader

-Here be a Rails engine that is a minimal implementation of the [tus.io Open Protocol for Resumable Uploads](http://tus.io).
+Here be a Rails Engine that is a minimal implementation of the [tus.io Open Protocol for Resumable Uploads](http://tus.io).

 We're still not exactly sure what words are behind the TUS acronym, but we DO know that the protocol works.